 How it works

-Before jumping right into the installation and creating your first data engineering platform, it's important to understand how Blacksmith works.
-In this document you will discover concepts and internal mechanisms useful for both software and data engineers.
+Before jumping right into the installation and creating your first DataOps platform, it's important to understand how Blacksmith works.
+In this document you will discover concepts and internal mechanisms.

-Blacksmith is built around some concepts, where the most important ones are as followed:
+Blacksmith is built around different concepts, where the most important ones are as followed:

 - Integrations are systems you can interact with, such as databases, message brokers or web services.

 - The server is the orchestration service.
 The server itself does not execute application code, but instead tracks the state of it using queues, timers, and a database.
 It is highly scalable and multi-tenant, capable of running millions of tasks simultaneously.
 It employs various sharding techniques to ensure scalability internally.
 And it is capable of scaling horizontally by running multiple instances on multiple hosts.

 - The workers are services that execute the code against integrations.
 There

 are two types of workers:

 - The loader is in charge of Loading data asynchronously into integrations.
 This worker is necessary if you leverage Blacksmith for ETL / ELT.

-- The operator is in charge of running migrations, operations, and selects synchronously against SQL integrations and leverages a remote mutex for handling access locks.
-This worker is necessary if you leverage Blacksmith for SQL operations and migrations.
+- The operator is in charge of running migrations and operations synchronously against SQL integrations.
+It leverages a remote mutex for handling access locks.
+This worker is necessary if you leverage Blacksmith for SQL migrations and operations.

 - The clients give instructions to the server, such as Loading data or